ZentaChain/ZentaDocs/README.md

 # Documentation

-This documentation is about Zentachain, Zentameshnet, Zentalk, Zentanetwork and hosting Zentanodes or Staking on the Zentanetwork.
+This documentation is about Zentachain, Zentameshnet, Zentalk, Zentanetwork, hosting Zentanodes, Staking on the Zentanetwork and also more details about Zentachain ecosystem..

 [Documentation](http://docs.zentachain.io)